-Mr. Wei Ming (衛明), aged 67, was appointed as a Director on 7 February 2018 and designated as a non-executive Director of the Company and the Chairman on 7 May 2018 and is currently a chairman of the Nomination Committee.
+Mr. Wei Ming (衛明), aged 68, was appointed as a Director on 7 February 2018 and re-designated as a non-executive Director of the Company and the Chairman on 7 May 2018.
 He joined our Group in December 2016 as a director of GES.
 He is responsible for overall strategic management and development of corporate policies and strategies of our Group.
 Since 21 February 2018 when Motion Cast Limited was incorporated, Mr. Wei has been a director of Motion Cast Limited which is an investment holding company of our Group.
-Prior to joining our Group, (i) from 1984 to 1986, he worked as an agent of Hon Hing Nominees Company Limited (currently known as Hon Hing Hong International Limited), which principally engaged in bullion trading in Hong Kong; (ii) from 1987 to 1989, he was the regional controller of 漢鑫金銀事業有限公司 (the unofficial English name of which is Han Shin Gold and Silver Company Limited), which principally engaged in bullion trading in Taiwan; (iii) from May 1991 to June 2002, he was a director of Topworth International Limited which was a Forex trading company incorporated in Hong Kong with limited liability on 9 April 1991 and was dissolved on 14 June 2002; (iv) from 1994 to 1997, he was a principal advisor of 利基 行 (the unofficial English name of which is Li Ji Shing), which principally engaged in Forex trading in Taiwan; and (v) from January 2010 to January 2012, he was a director of Jin Ku Precious Metal Trading Ltd (currently known as Far East Precious Metal (HK) Limited) which principally engaged in bullion trading in Hong Kong.
+Prior to joining our Group, (i) from around 1984 to 2002, he was primarily engaged as regional controller, director and principal advisor in financial trading businesses located in Hong Kong and Taiwan; and (ii) from January 2010 to January 2012, he was a director of Jin Ku Precious Metal Trading Ltd (currently known as Far East Precious Metal (HK) Limited) which was principally engaged in bullion trading in Hong Kong.